haraldg/thermocam-tools/README.md

 at least specify the `--slope` parameter.

-### tempplot.py - explore and plot a temperature file
+### tempplot.py - explore and plot a temperature files

-Plots the specified temperature file with matplotlib.pyplot for interactive exploration.
+Plots the specified temperature files with matplotlib.pyplot for interactive exploration.
 You can save the plot as `*.png` file from the plot window.
+If you specify more then one file, all will be shown in the same plot with one common color map.

 Command line options:

 * `--cmap`: specify a color map (whatever matplotlib supports)
+* `--columns`: the number of files to show in one row
 * `--title`: a plot title.

-### tempviewer - explore and post process a temperature file with gmic
+### tempviewer - explore and post process temperature files with gmic

 Any command line argument is expected to be a temperature file.
 All temperature files are shown as thumbnails.
 Selecting (clicking) one